aleRizzolo/azure-microservices/README.md

 - Open the <code>client</code> folder with Andorid Studio and wait for Gradle to finish all the build process

-- Run the command: <code>kubectl get pods -A</code> and copy the LoadBalancer 's crrespondent Ip
+- Run the command: <code>kubectl get pods -A</code> and copy the LoadBalancer 's correspondent Ip

-- Paste the ip in Android Code
+- Paste the ip in Android Code (be sure to not delete the full path after the Ip address)

 - Run the application (ADV or actual device, your choice!)

+## Create the infrastructure with Terraform

+If you have Terraform and you want an easy way to setup all the resources, follow these steps:

+- go in <code>terraform/terraform.tfvars</code> file and change all the variables accordingly to your needs
+- run <code>tarraform fmt</code>
+- run <code>tarraform init</code>
+- run <code>tarraform plan</code>
+- run <code>tarraform apply</code> and when prompted enter <code>yes</code>

-### Detory the resources
+## Destory the resources with Terraform

-If you have Terraform run <code>terraform destory</code>, otherwise go to Azure portal and delete all the resources manually.
+If you created the infrastructure using Terraform run <code>terraform destory</code> in order to delete all the resources